Back To Blog

 - Resident upgrades such as advantages like tax benefits for any account owner as well as additional tax breaks for state residents.

-BlackRock CollegeAdvantage 529, Ohio’s 529 Advisor Plan, is also a top-rated advisor plan with a 5-Cap rating for in-state residents and 4.5-Cap rating for out-of-state residents, one of only four advisor plans in the country to attain this ranking.
+BlackRock CollegeAdvantage 529, Ohio’s 529 Advisor Plan, was also one of the top-rated advisor plan with a 5-Cap rating for in-state residents and 4.5-Cap rating for out-of-state residents, one of only five advisor plans in the country to attain this ranking.

 Other honors for Ohio’s 529 Plan